devennn/devennn.github.io/_posts/2020-09-19-keras-dataloader.md

 published: False
 ---

 One part of the development cycle that took lots of time is creating data loader.
 Almost every real world project require the developer to carefully plan this part.
-The bigger the dataset, the more effort need to be put in the planning.
-In this blog post, I want to present three methods of data loading that can be used for any Keras projects.
+The bigger the dataset, the more effort needed to develop an efficient loaders.

+In this blog post, I want to share three methods of data loading that are useful for any Keras projects.

 ## Built-in Image Generator